shiauck/CATANA/README.md

 (2) create a folder named example/annotation and put
     alternative annotation files under the folder

-(3) the format of input file is GFF
+(3) the input file is in GFF format

 (4) dump the processing information into the file named
     example/annotation/annotation.log